luiscoco/eShop_Aspire-Tutorial-Step1_CatalogAPI/README.md

 This C# code is a CatalogContextSeed class, part of the eShop.Catalog.API project, designed to **seed initial data into a catalog database**

+This code **initializes a product catalog** by:

+- Loading data from a JSON file

+- Inserting unique brands, types, and items into the database

+- Optionally generating AI embeddings for catalog items if AI support is enabled.
+The seeding process is logged, helping track how many brands, types, and items were added

 ![image](https://github.com/user-attachments/assets/33214cfc-733e-45f0-94ee-f79051e53a94)

 ```csharp